ArchiveBox/ArchiveBox/README.md

 ---

-Save an archived copy of the websites you visit (the actual *content* of each site, not just the list of links).
-Can archive entire browsing history, or just links matching a filter or bookmarks list.
+ArchiveBox saves an archived copy of the websites you visit into a local browsable folder (the actual *content* of each site, not just the list of links).
+It can archive your entire browsing history, or import links from bookmarks managers, rss, text files and more.

-ArchiveBox can import links from:
+### Can import links from:

  - <img src="https://nicksweeting.com/images/bookmarks.png" height="22px"/> Browser history or bookmarks (Chrome, Firefox, Safari, IE, Opera)
  - <img src="https://getpocket.com/favicon.ico" height="22px"/> Pocket